 First steps - The 'Moonwalk'

 The first few steps are going to look like your Greyhound has just landed on the moon!
 Try not to laugh too hard - they can be very sensitive to humiliation!
 But do get someone to video it anyway.
 It's critical that your Greyhound's first experience is with all four boots on.
-They give in to wearing much quicker and will tend to fuss if only wearing one.
+They give in much quicker and will tend to fuss if only wearing one.

 Getting ready for a walk - Encouragement